-- 1 List four ways in which booking enquires may be received. - What three main records are used in a basic manual reservation system? - A hotel is entitled to request a guest to leave the hotel if (s)he damages hotel property.
-True or false? - 4 Define 'planned overbooking'. - What do 'TB' and '+S' mean on a bookings diary? - What is (a) 'rack rate' and (b) 'best available rate'? - 8 Which of the following corresponds to the US term 'Modified American Plan'? - A Room only - B En pension - C Full board - D Half board - 9 Name two types of non-guaranteed reservation. - 10 What should a group 'rooming list' include?
+1 List four ways in which booking enquires may be received.
+2 What three main records are used in a basic manual reservation system?
+3 A hotel is entitled to request a guest to leave the hotel if (s)he damages hotel property.
+True or false?
+4 Define 'planned overbooking'.
+5 What do 'TB' and '+S' mean on a bookings diary?
+6 If rooms are not pre-allocated to guests and planned overbooking is used, the hotel will do better to use a chart to record its room availability.
+7 What is (a) 'rack rate' and (b) 'best available rate'?
+8 Which of the following corresponds to the US term 'Modified American Plan'? А Room only В En pension С Full board D Half board 9 Name two types of non-guaranteed reservation.
+10 What should a group 'rooming list' include?

-- In person (walk in); by phone; in writing (post/fax/e-mail) or online. - 2 Reservation form, bookings diary, and bookings control chart. - 3 True. - Planned overbooking is the practice of intentionally taking more bookings than there are rooms available, by a pre-determined percentage, intended to cancel out forecast no-shows and cancellations. - Twin room with bath; double room with shower. - 6 Density - Rack rate is the standard 'full' rate for the room, without inclusions.
-Best available rate is the lowest rate that can be offered for a given room type on a given day, as quoted to enquirers. - B D: half board. - 9 6 pm release; T or P (Take or Place) - Names; types of rooms; room share/allocation requests; special food requirements; nationalities and passport number (where relevant)
+- 1 In person (walk in); by phone; in writing (post/fax/e-mail) or online. - 2 Reservation form, bookings diary, and bookings control chart. - 3 True. - 4 Planned overbooking is the practice of intentionally taking more bookings than there are rooms available, by a pre-determined percentage, intended to cancel out forecast no-shows and cancellations. - 5 Twin room with bath; double room with shower. - 6 Density - 7 Rack rate is the standard 'full' rate for the room, without inclusions.
+Best available rate is the lowest rate that can be offered for a given room type on a given day, as quoted to enquirers. - 8 D: half board. - 9 6 pm release; T or P (Take or Place) - 10 Names; types of rooms; room share/allocation requests; special food requirements; nationalities and passport number (where relevant)

-- It should be obvious where the items of information go.
-There isn't a 'right answer' to this activity: it is just designed to demonstrate how easy a reservation form can be to use. - A bedroom book would be a cumbersome system for very long stays (having to duplicate the entry for each day) and would really only work if you had few enough rooms to fit on the page.
+It should be obvious where the items of information go.
+There isn't a 'right answer' to this activity: it is just designed to demonstrate how easy a reservation form can be to use.

+A bedroom book would be a cumbersome system for very long stays (having to duplicate the entry for each day) - and would really only work if you had few enough rooms to fit on the page.
 So it is really only suitable for small hotels or bed and breakfast establishments with a high proportion of touring custom.
-However, it does give useful information about which rooms are booked and which are free; ensuring that a guest isn't changing rooms from night to night; checking that two-person parties haven't been placed in single rooms and so on. - Two rooms are available on the 10th (add a score in the '10' column, against the 3 and 2 rows)
+However, it does give useful information about which rooms are booked and which are free; ensuring that a guest isn't changing rooms from night to night; checking that two-person parties haven't been placed in single rooms and so on.

+3 Two rooms are available on the 10th (add a score in the '10' column, against the 3 and 2 rows)